Born 1931 in Naples, Italy

 Ducrot’s first source of inspiration comes from the so-called weft of these fabrics.
 By bringing them to light and stretching them ever-so lightly, whether linen, silk, wool or other, the weft becomes visible, revealing the original architecture of the material, composed of crossing threads and voids.
 Ducrot has specifically made the checkered cloth her signature material, believing strongly in its expressive force, seeing it as an independent formal element and end unto itself.
 The extreme nudity of the checkered pattern offers the artist endless possibilities for artistic intervention.

-Isabella Ducrot Ducrot's large-scale installation Omaggio a Mishima (Homage to Mishima), 2016 was part of Art Basel's Unlimited sector in 2022.
-Her recent solo shows include Villa San Michele, Capri (2023); San Giuseppe alle Scalze a Pontecorvo, Napoli (2021); Galerie Gisela Capitain, Cologne (2021); Galerie Mezzanin, Geneva (2020); Capitain Petzel, Berlin (2019); and Spazio Parlato, Palermo (2018).
-In 2014 Ducrot had a major exhibition at the Galleria Nazionale d’Arte Moderna e Contemporanea in Rome and in 1993 and 2011 she showed her work at the Venice Biennale.
-Isabella Ducrot is also the author of numerous publications, including Women’s Life, 2021; La stoffa a quadri (also translated and published in English as The Checkered Cloth), 2019; Suonno.
-Il sonno e il sogno nella canzone napoletana, 2012; Fallaste Corazón, 2012; Pensiero religioso ed elettricità, 2011; La Matassa Primordale, 2008; and Bianca di Pelle, 1995.
+Le Consortium Museum, Dijon, will dedicate a solo exhibition to Isabella Ducrot, opening in April 2024.
+Ducrot's large-scale installation Omaggio a Mishima (Homage to Mishima) was part of Art Basel's Unlimited sector in 2022.
+Her recent solo shows include Villa San Michele, Capri (2023); San Giuseppe alle Scalze a Pontecorvo, Napoli (2021); Galerie Gisela Capitain, Cologne (2021); Galerie Mezzanin, Geneva (2020); Capitain Petzel, Berlin (2019) and Spazio Parlato, Palermo (2018).
+In 2014 Ducrot held a major exhibition at the Galleria Nazionale d’Arte Moderna e Contemporanea, Rome.
+In 1993 and 2011 she showed her work at the Venice Biennale.
+Isabella Ducrot is also the author of numerous publications, including Women’s Life (2021); La stoffa a quadri (also translated and published in English as The Checkered Cloth) (2019); Suonno.
+Il sonno e il sogno nella canzone napoletana (2012); Fallaste Corazón (2012); Pensiero religioso ed elettricità (2011); La Matassa Primordale (2008); and Bianca di Pelle (1995).
+Her work is held in the permanent collection of the Galleria Nazionale d’Arte Moderna e Contemporanea, Rome.